SBloot/radio-dynspec/README.md

 # radio-dynspec
-This repository contains the code used to generate the dynamic spectra in Bloot et al. (2024).
-The current version is not very well documented, but it will be improved in the next few weeks.
+This repository contains the data and code used to generate the dynamic spectra in Bloot et al. (2024).
+The documentation can be found in the scripts themselves, with comments explaining each step.

 If you use this code, please cite Bloot et al. (2024).